phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 ### The `#[alloc_error_handler]` Attribute

 As we learned when discussing the `GlobalAlloc` trait, the `alloc` function can signal an allocation error by returning a null pointer.
-The question is: how should the Rust runtime react to such an allocation failure.
+The question is: how should the Rust runtime react to such an allocation failure?
 This is where the `#[alloc_error_handler]` attribute comes in.
 It specifies a function that is called when an allocation error occurs, similar to how our panic handler is called when a panic occurs.

 Let's add such a function to fix the compilation error: